ayushpatel2002/Handwriting-Recognition/README.md

 - [Acknowledgments](#acknowledgments)

 ## Description
-**Digit Recognizer GUI** is an interactive application that allows users to draw handwritten digits and get real-time predictions on what the digit is.
+**Handwriting-Recognition** is an interactive application that allows users to draw handwritten digits and get real-time predictions on what the digit is.
 Utilizing the power of convolutional neural networks (CNN) trained on the MNIST dataset, this application provides a seamless experience for users to test and visualize the capabilities of deep learning models in recognizing handwritten digits.

 The project consists of two main components:
 1. **Training Notebook (`main.ipynb`)**: This Jupyter notebook walks through the process of loading the MNIST dataset, preprocessing the data, defining the CNN model architecture, training the model, and evaluating its performance.